Doudou Copa

 Bienvenu Dominique Elenga Laka (born 3 December 1974), known professionally as Doudou Copa, is a Congolese singer, songwriter, and composer.
-He is known for his contributions to the Congolese rumba genre and for gaining prominence as a member of the musical group Extra Musica.
+He is known for his contributions to the Congolese rumba genre and as a member of the musical group Extra Musica.
 Since transitioning to a solo career in the mid-2000s, he has released several albums and is known in the Central African music scene.

 Early life and career

 1974–1993: Childhood, seminary and music debut

 Elenga Laka was born in Owando, in the Cuvette Department of the Republic of Congo.
 His mother, Marie Atipo, was formerly affiliated with the vocal group Les Jeunes Cousins.
 He developed an early interest in Congolese rumba and was influenced by artists such as Pamelo Mounk'a, Madilu System, Youlou Mabiala, and Koffi Olomide.
-He initially pursued religious studies with the intention of becoming a Catholic priest, earning the nickname “l’Abbé Doudou” during his time as a seminarian.
+He initially pursued religious studies with the intention of becoming a Catholic priest, earning the nickname "l’Abbé Doudou" during his time as a seminarian.

 1994–2004: Extra Musica

-In 1994, Copa accepted an invitation from his friend Guy-Guy Fall, a co-founder of Extra Musica, to join the group.
+In 1994, Copa accepted an invitation from Guy-Guy Fall, a co-founder of Extra Musica, to join the group.
 Formed in 1993, Extra Musica was part of a new wave of youth Congolese bands.
-Copa joined as a backing vocalist and made his debut on the band’s first album, Les Nouveaux Missiles (1995), which saw widespread success.
-As the group gained momentum, Copa further developed his vocal skills and began taking on more prominent roles in later projects.
-On Confirmation (1996), he performed his first solo vocal parts, showcasing a more mature voice.
+Copa joined as a backing vocalist and made his debut on the band’s first album, Les Nouveaux Missiles (1995).
+On Confirmation (1996), he performed his first solo vocal parts.

 In 1997, Extra Musica released Ouragan.
 In June 1998, Extra Musica experienced a major split, with several key members—Quentin Moyascko, Régis Touba, Durell Loemba, and Pinochet Thierry—departing to form Extra Musica International.
-In December of the same year, the group released État-Major.
-For the first time, Copa contributed both as a vocalist and songwriter, providing his first composition for the band, “Écart,” a melancholic song about a man’s heartbreak and the unraveling of his marriage.
+In December of the same year, the group released État-Major, where Copa contributed to the writing of "Écart."

-Copa continued to contribute on subsequent albums, including Shalaï (1999), where he composed “Zineba,” and delivered noted performances on tracks like “Horizon 2000,” a rumba piece composed by Roga Roga.
-He toured the United States, Canada, France, Belgium, and much of Africa with the band, including a notable concert at the Zenith Paris in February 2001.
-His work developed further on Trop c'est Trop (2001), which featured his slow rumba composition “Zongi Sanga.”
-He also contributed lead vocals to several tracks, including “Gambala.”
-His performance on this album earned him the “Meilleur chanteur de la République du Congo” award in 2002.
+Copa contributed to subsequent albums, including Shalaï (1999), where he composed "Zineba," and provided vocals for "Horizon 2000," a rumba piece composed by Roga Roga.
+He toured the United States, Canada, France, Belgium, and much of Africa with the band, including a concert at the Zenith Paris in February 2001.
+He then contributed to Trop c'est Trop (2001), which featured his slow rumba composition "Zongi Sanga."
+He also contributed lead vocals to several tracks, including "Gambala."
+His performance on this album earned him the "Meilleur chanteur de la République du Congo" award in 2002.

 In 2004, tensions rose within Extra Musica, particularly between Copa and the band’s leader, Roga Roga.
 These disagreements culminated in Copa’s departure on 28 November 2004, after contributing to the group’s seventh album, Obligatoire, released that year.
-His final composition with the band, “L’Oublier,” often referred to as “Gyrophare,” became popular despite the underlying discord.
+His final composition with the band was "L’Oublier," often referred to as "Gyrophare."